rowanmanning/rowanmanning.com/content/posts/webmentions-for-your-static-site/index.md

   * Sending webmentions manually is possible, but it adds a new step for you to complete every time you publish content.
 It's possible to fully automate sending during the build step of your static site.

-  * Displaying webmentions requires you to store them somewhere, which means you need a [static site generator](https://jamstack.org/generators/) that supports rendering content from data files (e.g. JSON) or to accept that you can only render webmentions with JavaScript on the client.
+  * Displaying webmentions requires you to store them somewhere, which means you need a [static site generator](https://jamstack.org/generators/) that supports rendering content from data files (e.g. JSON), or you need to accept that you can only render webmentions with JavaScript on the client.

 ## Receiving Webmentions

 As mentioned above, you need some kind of server to receive webmentions.
 Luckily there are a few [services](https://webmention.net/implementations/#services) which can do this for you.
 I opted for [Webmention.io](https://webmention.io/) which is a free hosted service.
 To set up the basics of receiving webmentions, you'll need to:

-  * Set up [IndieAuth](https://indieweb.org/IndieAuth) for your website.
-This sounds much more complicated than it is (and you may already be doing it without knowing):
+  * Set up [IndieAuth](https://indieweb.org/IndieAuth) for your website:

     * Make sure a social profile of yours (e.g. Twitter, GitHub, Facebook) links to the home page of your website.
 You can do this via the edit profile page of these services.